• Skip to primary navigation

 • Gin - Whether you opt for a London dry gin, Hendricks Gin or more of a botanical infusion, this cocktail is sure to shine.
 Just be sure to reach for the best gin quality you can find in your price point.

 • Sweet Vermouth - When you’re working with the bitter flavors of Aperol, I find that the subtle sweetness of sweet vermouth is quite welcome.
-For a slightly drier finish, try a semi-sweet vermouth instead.
+For a slightly drier finish, try a semi-sweet vermouth or dry vermouth instead.

 • Orange Simple Syrup - This is an optional addition, but is encouraged if you’re not sure how you feel about bitter flavors.
 I also love the added boost of citrus to highlight the tasty Aperol flavor.

 • Candied Orange Peel - While this is another optional addition, I love adding an orange peel garnish to my cocktails — they just feel fancier and more finished that way!
-Feel free to use an orange slice instead.
+Feel free to use a slice of orange instead.

 Ingredients needed to make an Aperol Negroni.